-Whilst it might sound simple, it has the potential to completely transform the way we work, with vast benefits for both colleagues, patients and their families.
-In East Lancashire Hospitals NHS Trust the programme is known as ‘eLancs’ and is designed to improve patient care across the health and social care system in the area by replacing paper-based notes and records with a new suite of digital tools and technologies.
+At ELHT the programme is known as ‘eLancs’ and it has been designed to improve patient care by replacing paper-based notes and records with a new suite of digital tools and technologies.
 The programme is patient focussed, clinically led and digitally enabled.